esphome/esphome-core/README.md

 app.make_binary_light("Livingroom Standing Lamp", standing_lamp);
 ```

-> Lights will automatically store their state in non-volatile memory so that lights can restore the color and brightness if the ESP32 were restarted.
+> Lights will automatically store their state in non-volatile memory so that lights can restore the color and
+> brightness if the board is restarted 🎉

 #### Sensor